cosmos/sdk-tutorials/auction/tutorial/msgs.md

 # Messages Exercise

 Messages are used to write to your applications state.
 This is similar to actions in react/redux or vue/vuex.
-They are wrapped in transactions that can be sent to the network.The Cosmos SDK wraps and unwraps `Msgs` from `Txs`, which means, as an app developer, you only have to define `Msgs`. `Msgs` must satisfy the following interface (we'll implement all of these in the next section):
+They are wrapped in transactions that can be sent to the network.
+The Cosmos SDK wraps and unwraps `Msgs` from `Txs`, which means, as an app developer, you only have to define `Msgs`. `Msgs` must satisfy the following interface (we'll implement all of these in the next section):

 ```go
 // Transactions messages must fulfill the Msg